Living As God’s People

 Being manifested that you are a letter of Christ, cared for by us, written not with ink but with the Spirit of the living God, not on tablets of stone but on tablets of human hearts (2 Corinthians 3:3).

 How are we ‘led by the Spirit‘?
 Only through salvation in Christ with God’s Spirit dwelling in us and with a renewed mind can we be led by the Holy Spirit, discern and know God’s will.
-We are led, not forced to follow.
-This is why we need to have spiritual ears.
+The Holy Spirit leads us, not forces us to follow which is why learning to listen to his voice is so important.
 Seven times in the book of Revelation Jesus says ’He who has an ear, let him hear what the Spirit says to the churches‘.
 Throughout the book of Acts it was the Holy Spirit who spoke to and guided the church and individuals.

 As sons of God we learn to hear the Holy Spirit as we spend time listening, through prayer, reading, meditating and applying God’s word – the Bible.
 Understanding God’s word comes through spiritual enlightenment, by the Holy Spirit, not human reasoning alone: